Advanced inertial sensors for indoor mapping applications

 See real-world examples of our systems in action.
 Read our case studies to understand how SBG Systems can bring precision and reliability to your indoor mapping solutions.

-LiDAR mapping
+Mobile mapping

-Ellipse powers autonomous vehicles innovation
+Ellipse used in autonomous vehicles navigation

-Autonomous vehicles navigation
+Autonomous navigation

 Discover all our case studies